-Icon / Control Description [] Format standalone flat This toggle button enables/disables formatting of standalone JSON arrays that contain nothing but primitives and/or null. arrays Examples: • [1] • [true] ["10","20"][null] Such data structures are recognized by Retrospective as presumably JSON, even if they're not related to this syntax.
-It therefore makes sense to deactivate this option in most cases. [] Indicates that standalone flat JSON arrays are currently formatted.
-Press the button if you don't want to format them.
-Indicates that standalone flat JSON arrays are currently not formatted.
-Press the button if you want to format them.
-Inescape control characters JSON string attributes may contain text with escaped control characters such as '\n' and '\t', which represent a new line and a tab.
+JSON string attributes may contain text with escaped control characters such as '\n' and '\t', which represent a new line and a tab.
 This toggle button enables/disables un-escaping of such control characters.

-Indicates that un-escaping of control characters is currently enabled.
-Press the button if you want to disable it.
-Indicates that un-escaping of control characters is currently disabled.
+- Indicates that un-escaping of control characters is currently enabled.
+Press the button if you want to disable it. - O Indicates that un-escaping of control characters is currently disabled.
 Press the button if you want to enable it.

 While un-escaping control characters improves the readability of the JSON content, it produces invalid JSON structures.

-Restore nested data structures JSON string attributes may contain escaped JSON which is difficult to read.
+Restore nested data

+JSON string attributes may contain escaped JSON which is difficult to read.
 On demand, Retrospective un-escapes such strings and restores the original JSON structure.

 XML documents may contain CDATA sections that include escaped XML.
-On demand, Retrospective inlines CDATA sections and replaces '<' and '>' with '<' and '>' respectively.
+On demand, Retrospective inlines CDATA sections and replaces '<' and '&gt;' with '<' and '>' respectively.
 As a result, the escaped XML from the CDATA section is restored and incorporated to the main XML document.
-Such processing can disrupt the document's well- formedness, thus making pretty print and syntax highlighting impossible.
-Indicates that restoring of nested data structures is currently enabled.
-Press the button if you want to disable it.
-Indicates that restoring of nested data structures is currently disabled.
+Such processing can disrupt the document's wellformedness, thus making pretty print and syntax highlighting impossible.

+- Indicates that restoring of nested data structures is currently enabled.
+Press the button if you want to disable it. - 0 Indicates that restoring of nested data structures is currently disabled.
 Press the button if you want to enable it.

+4 🗦 Indentation

-4 🔄 Indentation Number of spaces to be added in front of structured data blocks of different levels.
+Number of spaces to be added in front of structured data blocks of different levels.

 Any text that matches a text search criteria is highlighted with a different yellow color each.
+Custom column fields are highlighted in blue.